nicleejy/NUS-Reminders-Bot/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # Motivation
-The idea for this bot came about because I noticed there was no platform available to compare modules quickly and effectively, and obtaining module information from a Telegram Bot seemed like a better alternative to browsing webpages.
-Moreover, instead of having to save class dates and timings manually into a calendar, I thought it would be more convenient to let a bot handle the creation of reminders and sending of alerts.
+I noticed there was no platform available to compare modules quickly and effectively, and obtaining module information from a bot seemed to be a better alternative to browsing webpages.
+At the start of a new semester, I often forget the timings of my upcoming classes.
+Moreover, since many of us use Telegram on a daily basis, a Telegram bot is a more unobtrusive way to receive class notifications and quickly obtain class information.

-This is my first ever programming project and there is alot that can be improved on in terms of code design and user process flow.
-Suggestions for improvement are welcome!
+This is my first programming project and there is plenty that can be improved on in terms of code design and process flow.
+Suggestions for improvement are welcome :)

 # Try the Bot